MRF-UTILITY/MRF/README.md

 2. **Open the M R F Tab:** Navigate to the new custom tab in your Excel ribbon.

 3. **Execute Workflows:**
    * **⚡Stock Taking Tool:** Run to process product-group-wise stock-taking sheets and to review the INS Tube Flap discrepancy in stock.
-Use SAP transactions (`ZNBPSTK`, `ZDL`). [📄See the Instruction Guide](https://github.com/MRF-UTILITY/MRF/raw/main/Stock%20Taking%20Tool%20Guide.docx "View the Stock Taking tool Instruction Guide").
+Use SAP transactions (`ZNBPSTK`, `ZDL`). [👉 Click Here to see the Instruction Guide 📄](https://github.com/MRF-UTILITY/MRF/raw/main/Stock%20Taking%20Tool%20Guide.docx "View the Stock Taking tool Instruction Guide").

    * **⚡Set Checker Tool:** Run the validation to instantly report on incorrect set billings.
 Use SAP transaction (`ZIRN_VIEW_LINES`). [📄See the Instruction Guide](https://github.com/MRF-UTILITY/MRF/raw/main/Set%20Checking%20Tool%20Guide.docx "View the Set Checker tool Instruction Guide").